James Rowe (footballer, born 1983)

+After starting his career on the books of Luton Town and Charlton as a youth player, Rowe moved down the divisions to Ilkeston Town for first team football, and subsequently played for Histon, Rugby Town, Needham Market, AFC Sudbury, Leiston, Canvey Island and Leamington.

+Following retirement as a footballer, Rowe moved into management.
+First as an assistant with Aldershot Town, before moving on to manage Gloucester City, Chesterfield and AFC Fylde from which he resigned in September 2022.

 Early life

-Rowe, the son of former football manager Colwyn Rowe, was born and grew up in Ipswich, Suffolk, where he attended St Joseph's College.
+Rowe was born and grew up in Ipswich, Suffolk, where he attended St Joseph's College.
+He is the son of former football manager Colwyn Rowe.

 In his youth he played for Luton Town and Charlton Athletic.

 Playing career

 After being released by Charlton at age 18, Rowe joined Southern Football League Premier Division club Ilkeston Town.
 He subsequently joined Histon, where he scored 30 goals as an 18 year old, however, a serious knee injury interrupted Rowe's progress.
 In 2004, he joined Heybridge Swifts.
-Afterwards, he joined Stamford and Grantham Town for short spells, before signing with Rugby Town in July 2005.
-However, he left Rugby Town after three games by mutual consent, following being fined by the club for dissent.
-He subsequently returned to Histon, before joining Needham Market for the remainder of 2005–06.
-He signed with AFC Sudbury in 2006, where his father Colwyn and uncles Gary and Paul Barker previously played, remaining with them until the end of 2008.
+Afterwards, he joined Stamford and Grantham Town for short spells.
+In July 2005 he joined Rugby Town.
+After being fined by the club for dissent he was released by mutual consent after three games.
+He returned to Histon, before joining Needham Market for the remainder of 2005–06.
+He signed with AFC Sudbury in 2006, where his father Colwyn played and was with them until the end of 2008.

 In January 2009, he joined Leiston, where he scored 20 goals in his first 12 games.
 In July 2009, he joined Canvey Island.
 In 2010, he began working for Birmingham City in a part-time academy coaching role, which allowed him to continue to play, where he joined Leamington in 2010.
 He departed at the end of the season to work full-time with Birmingham.
 In 2013, following a gap in his playing career due to his coaching commitments, he rejoined former club Canvey Island, scoring once in four appearances.

 Managerial career

 Youth coaching

 Rowe retired from playing at age 27, moving into coaching.
 He joined Birmingham City, as the academy's head of education and coach for the U16 and U17 teams.
 He stayed at Birmingham for three years, before joining the Premier League as a coaching advisor, where he was responsible for providing technical reports on Academy teams across England and Europe.
 Afterwards, he joined West Ham United as assistant academy manager.

 In 2015, Rowe left West Ham after having been disciplined for "poor practice" regarding young players.
 Following an internal investigation caused by complaints, he was ordered to undertake awareness training.
-He went to Holland to attend the Johan Cruyff Institute in Amsterdam, where he earned a master's degree in coaching.
+He went to the Netherlands, where he attended the Johan Cruyff Institute in Amsterdam, earning a master's degree in coaching.